YChuan1115/Math301-Fall2014/README.md

 usually due the week after it is announced (with exact due dates specified in lecture).

-I will do my best to keep this webpage updated with a list of the problems that are due each week, but it is the students' responsibility to show up for lecture to stay current with the course agenda.
+I will do my best to keep [our homework page](content/homework) updated with a list of the problems that are due each week, but it is the students' responsibility to show up for lecture to stay current with the course agenda.

 Although many homework problems will be assigned, only a limited number from each assignment will be graded.
 Therefore,